bhisaac/5eFP/5eFP-SRD.md

 A monster that has a swimming speed doesn’t need to spend extra movement to swim.

-### Ability Scores

-Every monster has six ability scores (STR, DEX, CON, INT, WIS, and CHA) and corresponding modifiers.

 ### Saving Throws

 The Saving Throws entry is reserved for creatures that are adept at resisting certain kinds of effects.
 For example, a creature that isn’t easily charmed or frightened might gain a bonus on its WIS saving throws.
 Most creatures don’t have special saving throw bonuses, in which case this section is absent.

-### Skills
+### Abilities

-The Skills entry is reserved for monsters that are proficient in one or more skills.
-For example, a monster that is very perceptive and stealthy might have bonuses to Perception and Performance checks.
+The Abilities entry is reserved for monsters proficient in one or more abilities.
+For example, a very perceptive and stealthy monster might have bonuses to WIS and CHA checks.
+If a monster lists abilities, add the corresponding bonus to related ability checks.

 Other modifiers might apply.
 For instance, a monster might have a larger-­than-­expected bonus (usually double its proficiency bonus) to account for its heightened expertise.